What We Do – Technology and AI

 Build Change recognizes that the right engineering and construction technology must be locally available, widely known, and cost-competitive.
-Digital technology can be leveraged to create huge efficiencies, to support with scaling resilient housing and schools.
+Digital technology can be leveraged to create huge efficiencies that support scaling resilient housing and schools.

-Read more below to find out how we can help you drive the supply of and demand for resilient housing and schools through three key technical pathways:
+Continue reading below to find out how we can help you drive the supply of and demand for resilient housing and schools through four pathways:

 • Digital tools for scale